linghan1997/Regression-based-Analytic-Incremental-Learning/README.md

 Official implementation of [Advancing Cross-domain Discriminability in Continual Learning of Vision-Language Models](https://arxiv.org/pdf/2406.18868)

 The paper has accepted by NeurIPS 2024.
+Please feel free to contact yxu040@e.ntu.edu.sg or add the wechat: linghan199 for any discussion.

 ## Installation